Manishearth/manishearth.github.io/source/_posts/2019-02-04-rust-governance-scaling-empathy.markdown

 Aaron [has written some extremely empathetic blog posts][listening-and-trust] about a bunch of these problems, starting with concrete examples and ending with a takeaway of a bunch of values for us to apply as well as thoughts on what our next steps can be.
 I highly recommend you read them if you haven't already.

+Fundamentally I consider our problems to be social problems, not technical ones.
+In my opinion, technical solutions like changing the discussion forum format may be necessary but are not sufficient for fixing this.

  [listening-and-trust]: http://aturon.github.io/2018/05/25/listening-part-1/